ayunav/WomenIniOSMeetup/FAQ.md

 Great!
 We’d love to have you.

-Please contact Ayuna via this [form](https://goo.gl/forms/jd041KA7knCCzeA23) or via [meetup](http://www.meetup.com/iOSoho/members/136388792/).
+Please contact Ayuna via [meetup](http://www.meetup.com/iOSoho/members/136388792/).

+Also, here's the [list of topics](https://docs.google.com/spreadsheets/d/1IVS0wE86SX-K-2_2npTVKUukIJlhU8Z_69aFO_PNjD0/edit?usp=sharing) that the members of the community expressed interest in.

 ### Why do we need to make an event only for women, when we are trying to embrace equality?